inc0gn1k0/submission_final_st2195/README.md

 	- `install.packages('RSQLite')`

 - (Recommended!)
 Install the latest version of Rstudio from https://posit.co/download/rstudio-desktop/
-- Rstudio automatically installs all R dependencies.
+- Rstudio will prompt you to automatically install all R dependencies once you open the r notebooks in it.

-### How to seamlessly run the notebooks:
+### Setting up the Databases for Part 2 of the Analysis Task:

 1. Download or Copy the Harvard Dataverse .csv files (>12GB of data) into the empty raw_data folder (https://doi.org/10.7910/DVN/HG7NV7 - there are 26 individual files in total)
 2. Navigate to python_notebooks folder and run the 2DBSetup_python.ipynb notebook or navigate to r_notebooks folder and run the 2DBsetup_R_notebook.Rmd notebook to setup the comp97to07.db database...